phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 102424
+#Total Number of Tweets: 265869
-#Number of Trump Tweets: 69003
+#Number of Clinton Tweets: 102784
-#Number of Sanders Tweets: 45978
+#Number of Trump Tweets: 69420
-#Number of Rubio Tweets: 21056
+#Number of Sanders Tweets: 46131
-#Number of Carson Tweets: 14679
+#Number of Rubio Tweets: 21166
-#Number of Bush Tweets: 11574
+#Number of Carson Tweets: 14752
-#Total Number of Tweets:
+#Number of Bush Tweets: 11618
 ---
 ---